aqy88/lychee-course/EXERCISE.md

 3. Paste in the generated script.
 ![step_3](https://imgur.com/W8qW6zp.png)
 4. Check the script.
-It's more than likely that the generated script will include a block of code resembling these:
+It's more than likely that the generated script will include a block of code defining file paths to an `input_file` and `output_file`.
+Don't worry if your generated script differs slightly in appearance from this example:
 ```
 if  __name__  ==  "__main__":
     input_file  =  'input.csv'  # Replace with your input file path